 Configuring image hosting by external CDN

 Images used in smarts features are hosted by default on Akamai.
 If upload to client-hosted CDN is configured, ‘Public Path’ is set and ‘Host images’ is checked, then the client-hosted CDN can be used to store images and serve them when Dynamic Content campaigns are rendered.
-Please note that a folder named “images” must be set up on the client-side CDN in order for the images to upload and render properly.
+Note that a folder named “images” must be set up on the client-side CDN in order for the images to upload and render properly.

 A decision whether to use Akamai or client-hosted CDN for Smarts features is done upon uploading the image in the Dynamic Yield admin (and not on per-render basis).